How To Grow Squash

 Soil Amendments

-Before we get started with the planting seeds, let’s be sure your soil is ready.
+Before we get started with planting seeds, let’s be sure your soil is ready.
 Here are my tips for soil, I do this every Spring and Fall.

-The first thing we need to do is pull any weeds that have come up since the last time you turned over the soil.
+The first thing we need to do is pull and remove any weeds that have come up since the last time you turned over the soil.
 Dig out any leftover crops that you may have missed the last time you harvested.
 Turn the soil several times and add the following amendments, if you need them.

-FibreDust Coco Coir Block
+Coco Coir Block

-Espoma VM8 8-Quart Organic Vermiculite
+Organic Vermiculite

 Soil pH Levels

-What Does The Term pH Level Mean
+What Does The Term pH Level Mean?

 How To Hand Pollinate

-All you need is a paintbrush.
-If you need to hand pollinate because you are not seeing any fruit develop here is something you may want to try.
-You do this by removing the male blossom (male blossoms do not have fruit behind them).
 They produce pollen leaving the center covered in the pollen to collect with the brush.
 Use a “brush” to apply the pollen you collected to the center of the female flower.
 This works for squash, melons, and cucumbers every time.

 Zucchini Squash